oncody/civ-board-game-2010/README.md

 1. Figures can move through friendly city centers, but they can only end their movement on it if they wish to sacrifice that figure and gain a benefit

 ### Armies
 Armies represent a civilization's military power.
 They can explore facedown map tiles, blockade architecture, explore huts and villages, fortify a city's defenses and attack enemy figures and cities.

+If an army enters a square containing enemy figures or cities, it ends its movement and a battle takes place.
+If the defender only has scouts, then the battle is immediately victorious for the attacker.

-If an army figure ends its movement in a friendly city center, then remove it from the board to add a fortification token on that city center (max of 1 per city).
+If an army ends its movement in a friendly city center, then remove it from the board to add a fortification token on that city center (max of 1 per city).
 The next time this city is attacked consume the token to gain a +2 combat bonus.

 ### Scouts
 Scouts represent an economical unit of a civilization.
 They can explore facedown map tiles, blockade architecture, send resources home, construct cities, and bolster a city's production.
 Scouts always send the resources of the square they are occupying to a friendly city, effectively making that square included as part of that city's outskirts.
 When scouts are blockading architecture, they can send home any resources printed on that building too.